- What is haematuria?

 - Urinary tract infections: try to ingest sufficient liquids, urinate when necessary and, for women, wipe away urine from the front to the back.

 - Kidney stones: ingest sufficient liquids and limit your ingestion of salt and proteins.

 - Bladder cancer: ingest sufficient liquids, stop smoking, and avoid exposure to chemicals.

 - Kidney cancer: stop smoking, maintain a healthy body weight, and pursue a healthy diet.

-The treatment varies according to the cause.
+The right treatment for haematuria varies according to the cause.
 It may consist of antibiotics to eradicate a urinary tract infection, medication to attempt to reduce the size of an enlarged prostate, or shockwave treatment to dissolve stones in the kidney or bladder.
-Follow-up will be required to verify that there is no blood in the urine.
-In some cases, treatment is not necessary.

 A follow-up will be generally required to verify that there is no longer blood in the urine and that the issue behind the bleeding has been effectively treated.
 In some cases, treatment is not necessary and patients can resolve their symptoms with rest and by drinking plenty of fluids.

 Specialist urologists treat haematuria and other urinary tract disorders.